 - 1. Preparation of time table of the school other than that in force. - 2.
 Maintaining students' attendance and preparing a monthly record of students' attendance. - 3.
 Maintaining Teacher's diary. - 4.
-Maintaining examination record. - 5.
-Preparation of Institutional plan of the school. - 6.
-Preparation of a progress report of a student of the class of which he /she is the class teacher.
+Case study of a special child. - 5.
+A critical study and report of Institutional plan of the school. - 6.
+Preparation of a progress report of a student of the class of which he /she is the Class teacher. - 7.
+Analysis of school syllabus and textbooks of their pedagogy subjects. - 8.
+Undertaking of Action Research Project on at least one problem area of Schooling.